apache/mesos/docs/configuration.md

   <td>
 Enable docker containerizer to kill orphaned containers.
-You should consider setting this to false when you launch multiple slaves in the same OS, to avoid one of the DockerContainerizer removing docker tasks launched by other slaves.
+You should consider setting this to false when you launch multiple agents in the same OS, to avoid one of the DockerContainerizer removing docker tasks launched by other agents.
 (default: true)
   </td>
 </tr>